oscar6echo/rust-c-go-speed/README.md

 Cf. forum question <https://users.rust-lang.org/t/rust-vs-c-vs-go-runtime-speed-comparison/104107>

-Conversation with the community brought the rust runtime from x10 to 1x the best C runtime ! - in 6 hours !!
+Conversation with the community brought the rust runtime from x10 to 1x the best C runtime ! - in 6 hours.
+Then the next day to x0.12 !
+Total a x90 speedup and several clever recipes in rust `_v2` algos.
 I'm seriously impressed :clap:

+Special mention to [steffhan](https://users.rust-lang.org/u/steffahn/summary) for the optimized algo.